OEM/ODM

 Their length is another defining characteristic, with measurements given regarding the fraction of a garage door's height corresponding to one inch.
 The typical lifespan of an extension spring is 10,000 cycles, but you may find springs with a lifespan of up to 20,000 cycles if you want to spend a little more money.

-Get a new set of springs identical in size and tension to the previous ones.
-Often, 7- or 8-foot-tall doors will be the ones for which they are recommended.
-You can buy them as individual springs or as part of a set with brand-new cables, pulleys, and installation hardware.
-While replacing the springs, it's also a great idea to repair any other worn components.
+The first step should be to get a new set of springs that are not only identical in size but also tension to the previous ones.
+In most cases, a 7- or 8-foot-tall door should be enough.
+It is possible to buy them as individual springs or as part of a set with brand-new pulleys, cables, and installation hardware.
+Although you can replace the springs, the most recommended option should be to repair any worn components.

-The garage door must be fully open, and C-clamps must be attached to both tracks to keep the door from closing on you while you're working.
-You can also use a long brace to block the door's bottom.
-You should also unplug your garage door opener so it can't be mistakenly triggered.
+In this step, ensure the garage door is fully open.
+You can also check if the C-clamps are attached to both tracks to help prevent the door from closing on you while you're working.
+Apart from that it is also imperative to also use a long brace to block the door's bottom.
+Finally, unplug your garage door opener so it can't be mistakenly triggered.

-Pull the lift cable out of the bracket above the door opening, where it attaches to the door rail.
-Separate the movable pulley from the spring's end and unwind the slack cord from the pulley.
+Here, you will be required to pull the lift cable out of the bracket above the door opening, where it attaches to the door rail.
+It will help you separate the movable pulley from the spring's end and unwind the slack cord.

-Remove the safety cord from the spring.
+After going through the above steps, you can now detach the safety cord from the spring.
 The removal of the garage door spring is now possible.
-To replace the other door's spring, simply repeat steps 3-5.
+Simply repeat steps 3-5 if you want to replace the other door's spring.

-Now, you'll need to attach the end of the new safety cable to our track brackets and thread the line through the spring.
+The next step should be to attach the end of the new safety cable to the track brackets as well as thread the line through the spring.

-You should fasten the new spring's fixed end to the door track and the adjustable pulley.
-Assemble the cable by threading it through the bracket on the door track, then up and over the stationary pulley, and finally looping it through the movable pulley at the spring's end.
+Before you can attach the lift cable, fasten the new spring's fixed end to the door track and the adjustable pulley.
+And then proceed to assemble the cable by threading it through the bracket on the door track.
+After doing so, up and over the stationary pulley, and finally loop it through the movable pulley at the spring's end.

-Finalize the cable's connection to the track bracket by gently stretching the spring before tightening the nut (though not more than 1-2 inches).
-You must repeat steps 6 and 7 for the opposite door's spring.
+You can finalize the cable's connection to the track bracket by gently stretching the spring before tightening the nut.
+Besides, ensure you repeat steps 6 and 7 for the opposite door's spring.

-Garage door springs will benefit from a light coating of spray lubrication.
-After disconnecting the C-clamps and plugging in your garage door opener again, ensure the door opens and closes smoothly.
-Since the new springs may be stronger than the previous ones, the lifting power of the door opener may need to be adjusted.
+The last step should be to make your springs attractive.
+You can opt to apply a light coating of spray lubrication.
+And then proceed to disconnect the C-clamps and plug in your garage door opener again, but ensure the door opens and closes smoothly.
+Usually, the new springs may be stronger than the previous ones and, therefore, the lifting power of the door opener may need to be adjusted.

 Assume you have not learned how to replace garage door extension springs despite having researched extensively.
 If that's the case, just give an expert call and set up a time for a free consultation.